mjftw/algos/README.md

 # Algos

-A collection of example algorithm implementations.
+A collection of toy algorithm implementations for learning purposes.